lucprincen/groltos-diary/Quests and leads.md

 	- [ ] What is their interest in the lantern?
 Why did [[Torrga Icevein|Torrga]] had to die for it?
 	- [ ] Ask about ransom notes, like the one [[Sephak]] carried with him, and how they tie to the kill list we found in the [[Sunless Grove]]

-### Missing loggers from Lonelywood
-- [ ] Some loggers went missing in [[Lonelywood]].
-We need to investigate.
-	- Found a wooden ring on a dead body with an inscription of the Lonelywood Logging Company in the Lonelywood forest.
-	- Two more wooden rings on dead bodies in the [[Sunless Grove]]

 ### Omareth Baenre, the necromancer
 - [ ] The necromancer that killed Yerthid visited me in my dreams and in the mist on the way to the druid circle.
 	- The necromancer had a statue at the [[Sunless Grove]]